iPhone XS: How to adjust the amount of blur in Portrait Mode photos

-Apple's iPhone XS and XS Max have a new feature built into the camera that gives users more control over photos captured in Portrait Mode.
+Apple's iPhone XS ($999 at Sprint) and XS Max ($1,100 at Sprint) have a new feature built into the camera that gives users more control over photos captured in Portrait Mode.

 Specifically, instead of having to live with the amount of background blur, also referred to as bokeh, captured in each photo, the iPhone XS line now lets make changes after the photo is captured.